oatlog/oatlog/doc/report/main.typ

 The filters that appear in recursive e-matching are of the form
 + Require e-nodes to be of a certain variant (e.g. addition or multiplication).
 + Require e-nodes to belong to a certain parent e-class.
+#TODO[DAG patterns need to be explained with an example]
 + If supporting DAG patterns, require some bound e-classes from different subpatterns to be identical.

 The e-graph representation previously introduced in @listing_egglike_egraph already has indexes from